Items by Grant Gardner | Assistant Extension Professor

 Published on Oct.
 31, 2025

 The One Big Beautiful Bill Act (OBBBA), signed into law on July 4, 2025, makes a landmark change to federal farm programs.
+For the first time since the 2014 Farm Bill, farmers will have the opportunity to expand their base acres under the Agricultural Risk Coverage (ARC) and Price Loss Coverage (PLC) programs.

 Could Bourbon Help Kentucky Producers Survive Another Tradewar?